SmokinCaterpillar/pypet/doc/source/tutorial.rst

 As a side remark, if you think there's a bit too much typing involved here, you can also make use of much shorter notations.
-For example, granted you imported the :class:`~pypet.parameters.Parameter`, you could replace the last addition by:
+For example, granted you imported the :class:`~pypet.parameter.Parameter`, you could replace the last addition by:

 .. code-block:: python